pioneer0317/DH110-HANALIM/Assignments/Assignment 06/README.md

 **What she liked about this product:** She appreciated how I considered every age groups by having bigger and readable fonts and buttons.

+### Cognitive Walkthrough done in class:
+Some feedbacks and suggestions on improvement:

+> Colors are suitable and overall easy to read.
+> For the selected filter, the fonts could be in bold to distinguish
+> Have different logos for apply, saved, and job tracker
+> fix the navigation tab still

 **Possible improvements are discussed below**

 ## Reflection
 First of all, I made some changes to the wireframe based on the previous comments and suggestions from the impression test participants.
 The wire flow and prototype on my end went pretty smoothly.
 I had the same tester, Asian & age group of 60-70, from last time to perform the given task on the high-fidelity prototype.
 Watching her finish the task, I once again got a lot of insight from my tester from this exercise.
 What I noticed is that her response time was much longer than I expected, and it took longer for her to search the certain keywords.
 Based on this, what I can do differently next time is to think of a better design that could increase the reaction rate for older people.
 I also learned that I would need to create the "back" button for every page for certain people, especially the older age groups.
 Although I have the "back" button on the search result and the job description pages, I noticed that my tester wanted to go back and seemed to be hesitant to go back to the previous page.
 From my perspective, I thought having the bar menu on the button would be enough, but that was not the case for my tester and her age group.
 In the future, I will consider making adjustments to creating the back button on every page.
 Lastly, In terms of the switches, I can add a guide on how the switch work in the textbox.

+I also did the cognitive walkthrough with the group of 4 in class, and it was very helpful to get great suggestions from my fellow classmates, who are knowledgeable with the UX design and research.
 I learned that endless thoughts, care, and tests from the participants are required to make a good product.